markmoxon/elite-source-code-bbc-micro-disc/README.md

 During compilation, details of every step are output in a file called `compile.txt` in the `output` folder.
 If you have problems, it might come in handy, and it's a great reference if you need to know the addresses of labels and variables for debugging (or just snooping around).

-## Building different release versions of Elite
+## Building different releases of Elite

-This repository contains the source code for two different versions of Disc Elite:
+This repository contains the source code for two different releases of the disc version of Elite:

-* The version from the Stairway to Hell archive
+* The release from the Stairway to Hell archive

-* The version from the game disc on Ian Bell's website
+* The release from the game disc on Ian Bell's website

-By default the build process builds the Stairway to Hell version, but you can build the Ian Bell disc version by appending `release-disc=ib-disc` to the `make` command, like this on Windows:
+By default the build process builds the Stairway to Hell release, but you can build the Ian Bell disc release by appending `release-disc=ib-disc` to the `make` command, like this on Windows:

 ```
 make.bat encrypt verify release-disc=ib-disc